omri374/moda/README.md

 ### Run a model

-The following code snippet shows how to run one model using moda:
+Run one model, and extract metrics using a manually labeled set

 ```
 from moda.evaluators import get_metrics_for_all_categories, get_final_metrics